 Below are a few estimates to give you a better idea of what pet insurance might cost in Colorado.

 |Dog||Mixed Breed||1||$30-$40 per month|

 Estimates based on quotes by Embrace Pet Insurance

-Embrace’s comprehensive pet insurance covers accidents, injuries, illnesses, and a whole lot of ruff stuff.
+Embrace’s comprehensive pet insurance in Colorado covers accidents, injuries, illnesses, and a whole lot of ruff stuff.
 (We even cover exam fees!)
 Details of our coverage can be found here.

-While no pet insurance covers pre-existing conditions – Embrace included – we do distinguish between curable and incurable pre-existing conditions and cover curable conditions after your pet is symptom- and treatment-free for 12 months when we consider pre-existing condition pet insurance.
+While no pet insurance covers pre-existing conditions – Embrace included – we do distinguish between curable and incurable pre-existing conditions and cover curable conditions after your pet is symptom and treatment-free for 12 months when we consider pre-existing condition pet insurance.

 We also do not cover cosmetic procedures (declawing, ear cropping, tail docking, etc.), breeding and whelping, DNA testing, or cloning.

-For routine and preventative care, we offer a flexible Wellness Rewards plan, which is the purrfect complement to your insurance policy.
+For routine and preventative care, we offer a flexible Wellness Rewards plan, which is the perfect complement to your full pet insurance policy.

 With Embrace, pet insurance is simple: Visit any vet, submit a claim, and we get to work reimbursing you.